-In many countries, agricultural policies encourage and support different kinds of crop production, including conventional and organic--based farming, and farmers are able to grow the crops of their choice.
+In many countries, agricultural policies encourage and support different kinds of crop production, including conventional and organic farming.
+Therefore, farmers are able to grow the crops of their choice in the manner they choose. even when their farms are next to each other.

 Farmers who produce organically grown crops currently co-exist with farmers who grow genetically modified crops and crops grown in conventional ways.
-‘Co-existence’ is the practice of growing different kinds of crops, crops grown in different ways, or crops for different customers in the same area, without becoming mixed and possibly reducing economic value.
+‘Co-existence’ is the practice of growing different kinds of crops, crops grown in different ways, or crops for different customers nearby or next to each other, while keeping the crops separate so they don't mix and so their economic value is not affected.
 Golden Rice could likewise co-exist with other crops, including other types of rice and rice grown in other ways such as in organic agriculture.

 Golden Rice is unlikely to impact organic agriculture through cross-pollination (outcrossing, or gene flow) for reasons that apply to all cultivated rice.